JamariaSims/web-45-web-sprint-challenge-advanced-web-applications-JamariaSims/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. Explain what a token is used for.
+To authenticate a user access to the server or parts of the server.
 2. What steps can you take in your web apps to keep your data secure?
+Private routes that redirect the user if one has no token.
 3. Describe how web servers work.
+A local machine connects to a service provider.
+The service provider connects them to the internet.
+The internet is a connection of servers that is connected through cable underneath the ocean.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+GET/PUT/POST/DELETE